 - General Liability Insurance: This covers the cost of lawsuits and payments due to personal or bodily injury.

-- Product Liability Insurance: Protects against financial loss if a product you manufacture, wholesale, or sell has a defect.
+- Product Liability Insurance: Protects against economic loss if a product you manufacture, wholesale, or sell has a defect.

-- Professional Liability Insurance: Do you have a tendency to stick your foot in your mouth?
+- Professional Liability Insurance: Do you tend to stick your foot in your mouth?
 This protects you in the case of negligence, malpractice, or errors you make when providing your service.

 - Commercial Property Insurance: If your company owns land, equipment, or buildings, you will need some form of commercial property insurance.
 Make sure that you understand what the policy does (and does not) cover before you buy it.